montefra/montefra.github.io/_posts/2017-05-11-virtualenv_anaconda.markdown

 ## But I need more/other python versions!

-One disadvantage of virtual environments is that it is possible to create them only for versions of python already installed on the system.
+> What if I need a version of python that is not installed on my system that
+> my package manager does not provides?

+Unfortunately virtual environments can be built only for existing python versions; they cannot be made out of thin air.

-It is of course possible to install new python versions by hand, however there are a couple of drawbacks:
+The hard way is to install a new python version by hand.
+But there are might be a couple of issues:

 1. it’s up to you;
-2. by default python directory structure supports multiple versions, like 3.5 and 3.6; however it is harder to have bugfix releases of the same version, e.g. 3.6.0 and 3.6.1.
+2. by default python directory structure supports multiple versions, like 3.5 and 3.6, but not multiple bugfix releases of the same version, e.g. 3.6.0 and 3.6.1.

-Installing by hand can be instructive, but is hardly something that you want to do very often.
-And we don’t cover this here.
+Installing by hand can be instructive, but is hardly something that you want to do very often <sup id="a2">[2](#f2)</sup>.

-Fortunately if you need other version of python, there are various options:
+Fortunately if you need other version of python, there are options.
+Here I will
+introduce:

 * [Pyenv](https://github.com/pyenv/pyenv)
 * [Anaconda](https://www.continuum.io/anaconda-overview)

+Likely there are other solutions that either I ignore or that have never used.

 ### Pyenv

-Pyenv is a suite of shell commands to install and manage multiple independent python versions.
+``pyenv`` is a suite of shell commands to install and manage multiple independent python versions.
 It is available only for Linux and MacOS X.

-Pyenv can be easily installed using a handy [installer](https://github.com/pyenv/pyenv-installer) or following the instructions in the [project github page](https://github.com/pyenv/pyenv).
-On top of being easier, the installer also installs a number of plugins, for example one that provides virtualenv integration.
+``pyenv`` can be easily installed using a handy [installer](https://github.com/pyenv/pyenv-installer) or following the instructions in the [project github page](https://github.com/pyenv/pyenv) <sup id="a3">[3](#f3)</sup>.
 The installation does not require special permissions, as all the necessary files are put, by default, in ``$HOME/.pyenv``.

 Once ready, you can install your favourite python interpreter with the command

     pyenv install <version>

-This will create a new directory inside the ``pyenv`` home, compile the python interpreter for you and add all the necessary functionalities.
+This creates the new directory ``$HOME/.pyenv/versions/<version>``, compiles the python interpreter for you and adds all the necessary functionalities.
 As of 18.10.2017, it is possible to install 340 different interpreters:

 * ``CPython``: 83 versions, starting with 2.1.3
 * ``PyPy``: 129 versions